How to be a Suki

 Returning to the Filipino market did not happen quickly for me.
 I went through a phase of discovering Trader Joes, the bodegas in San Francisco, Berkeley Bowl, Mexican markets, Whole Foods, farmers markets, and of course the Chinese grocery stores too.
 Those places were just as fascinating to me.
 They had food I wanted to try.
 They were part of my American experience.

 The Filipino grocery store is a special place though.
-I never lived in Little Manila when it existed in Stockton years ago but I do understand now the feeling of entering into a space that warps you back to a place that feels like home.
-That to me, is the Filipino grocery store.
+I never lived in Little Manila when it existed in Stockton years ago but now I understand the feeling of entering a space that warps you back home.
+That to me is the Filipino grocery store.

-First of all the music they play inside is Filipino.
-They play OPM, Original Pilipino Music, and you know instantly that the songs they are playing are hits, not random music.
-You can rely that the store will have salted egg and kakanins, sticky rice treats.
-It doesn’t matter if you are Filipino or not — the store will have chips and beer that you will want to come back for.
+First of all, the music they play inside is Filipino.
+They play OPM, Original Pilipino Music, and you know instantly that the songs they're playing are hits, not random music.
+You can rely the store will have salted egg and kakanins, sticky rice treats.
+It doesn’t matter if you're Filipino or not — the store will have chips and beer you will want to come back for.
 Best of all, it will include a baked goods section with treats you will want to add to the list of breads you know.

-And this is where our Friday Filipino market tradition expands.
-After scanning the aisles, Hiro and I walked over to the Filipino bake shop hidden in the corner.
-On our first visit, I was jumping like a cartoon and pointed at everything I wanted to buy.
-I grabbed all the breads which I cradled in my arms and returned calmly back to the shelves because I picked far too many.
-We settled with two choices: a container of pimiento cheese spread and pande ube.
+And this is where our Friday tradition expands.
+After scanning the aisles, Hiro and I walked to the Filipino bake shop hidden in the corner.
+On our first visit, I jumped like a cartoon character and pointed at everything I wanted to buy.
+I grabbed all the breads and cradled them in my arms but returned them calmly because I picked far too many.
+I settled with two choices: a container of pimiento cheese spread and pande ube.
 The lady behind the counter was grumpy.
 I spoke in Tagalog to signal to her that I was her people.
 I told her I was happy to have bread.

-The following Friday as Hiro and I approached the bake shop, we waved our hands vigorously to tell bakery lady that we were approaching.
-When it was time to charge us at the register I explained to her our over enthusiasm:
+The following Friday when Hiro and I approached the bake shop, we waved our hands high in the air to tell bakery lady that we were approaching.
+When it was time to charge us at the register I explained our over enthusiasm:

 “You know, we come here every Friday now.
 We are your new Suki!”